SakiiCode/lv_bevy_ecs/README.md

 ## Contributing

 Feel free to open issues for features you find important and missing.
-I am not completely satisfied with the API, so open to API improvement proposals as well.
+I am not completely satisfied with the API, so open to API improvement ideas as well.

 ## Thanks